-DCME is the wholly-owned UK subsidiary of Daiwa International Holdings ("DIH") which is a subsidiary of Daiwa Securities Group Inc. ("DSGI"), one of the largest brokerage and financial services groups in Japan.
+DCME is the wholly owned UK subsidiary of Daiwa International Holdings ("DIH") which is a subsidiary of Daiwa Securities Group Inc. ("DSGI"), one of the largest brokerage and financial services groups in Japan.
 DCME's head office is based in London and operates a branch and representative office network across the EMEA region.
 It works closely with other subsidiaries throughout the Daiwa group network, providing global services to clients across 20 countries.

-As at 31st March 2024, DCME has:
+As of 31st March 2025, DCME has:

-- One subsidiary, Daiwa Capital Markets Deutschland GmbH ("DCMD"), which operates from Frankfurt and is regulated by the German regulator BaFin; - One branch1, DCME Bahrain, which is regulated locally by the Central Bank of Bahrain ("CBB"); and - One representative office in Paris.
+- one subsidiary, Daiwa Capital Markets Deutschland GmbH ("DCMD"), which operates from Frankfurt and is regulated by the German regulator BaFin; - one branch, DCME Bahrain, which is regulated locally by the Central Bank of Bahrain ("CBB"); and - one representative office in Paris.